A Guide to Sorting laundry and Pretreating Stains

-- Type of fabric: Do not wash delicates (like wool or silk) and heavier fabrics (like towels) together.
+- Type of fabric: Do not wash delicates (like wool or silk) and heavier fabrics (like towels or jeans) together.

-- Washing temperature: Some fabrics shouldn't be washed in hot water while others should.
-Follow the care symbols on the garment labels, which will tell you at what temperature you can wash the fabric.
+- Washing temperature: Different fabrics need to be washed at different temperatures.
+Follow the care and laundry symbols on the labels, which will tell you at what temperature you should wash the fabric.
+Generally, whites can be washed at higher temperatures than darker colors.
+However, make sure to double check with what is stated on the garment label!

-- Color intensity (colored laundry only): Wash dark and intense colors (especially red and black garments) with similar colors, if possible.
+- Colored laundry: If possible, wash dark and intense colors (especially red and black garments) with similar colors.
 These colors can fade and dyes can ruin other clothes that are washed with them.
 Pay attention to the directions on the garment labels.

-Heavily soiled clothing and laundry should be washed immediately because recent stains are easier to remove than stains which have set in.
+Heavily soiled clothing and laundry should be washed immediately because recent stains are easier to remove than stains that have set in.

-You can pre-treat stains with any Persil® ProClean® liquid detergent.
-Simply apply a little detergent to the stain and let it sit for 10-15 minutes.
-Then wash.
+To pretreat stains, use any Persil® ProClean® liquid detergent.
+Simply apply a little detergent directly to the stain and let it soak in for 10-15 minutes.
+Then wash according to the label instructions.
+Simple as that!